stadlar/IST-FUT-FMTH/docs/ÍST TS 310_2022 Domestic payments and deposits.md

 ### ABGiro {#sec:abgiro}

-When paying an AB Giró use the following pattern.
+The *AB-Giro* data entity represented an AB-giro target in the previous version.

   ---------------------------------------------------------------------------------
   **Entity/Element**   **Equivalent data        **Comment**